boxrick/deploy_freepbx/README.md

 The intention of this role is to take everything here and place it into a role, it will basically take a fresh CentOS 7.XX system and deploy asterisk 14 and the latest Freepbx on the same machine.

+To test this locally simple move into the 'tests' folder.
+Have Vagrant, Virtualbox and Ansible installed.
+Then type

+`vagrant up`

+Once it has done installing and configuring open a web browser and navigate to http://127.0.0.1:8080 or https://127.0.0.1:4443

 https://wiki.freepbx.org/display/FOP/Installing+FreePBX+14+on+CentOS+7

 Things to be aware of